 Before we understand the Splunk Architecture in detail, it will be helpful for us to understand the various components used within Splunk.
 The use of these components will help you understand how this tool works and what are the major components that one should know.

-There are three different stages in Splunk that one needs to understand:
+There are three different stages in Data Pipeline that one needs to understand:

 Data Input Stage